Wichtige Views

 1064

-COMPUTE STATISTICS option will return exact statistics because it analyzes all of the
+command.
+The COMPUTE STATISTICS option will return exact statistics because it analyzes

-rows in the table.
-The ESTIMATE STATISTICS option will compute statistics
+all of the rows in the table.
+The ESTIMATE STATISTICS option will compute

-based on 1064 rows.
-You can use the ESTIMATE STATISTICS option with a sample
+statistics based on 1064 rows.
+You can use the ESTIMATE STATISTICS option with a

-integer or percent to specify the number or percentage of rows that are scanned.
+sample integer or percent to specify the number or percentage of rows that are

 70 Blocks (INITRANS Index > INITRANS Table)

-high water mark is not reset when data is deleted.
-When a full table scan is
+the table.
+The high water mark is not reset when data is deleted.
+When a full table scan

 Higher

-space.
+the unused space.
 The corresponding indexes will also be truncated.
-If the
+If

-used with the TRUNCATE command, the extents specified by MINEXTENTS are retained.
-A
+with the TRUNCATE command, the extents specified by MINEXTENTS are retained.
+A table

 DBA_INDEXES

-SELECT command.
-The parallel direct-load insert uses parallel query slaves to insert
+INSERT INTO SELECT command.
+The parallel direct-load insert uses parallel query slaves to

 commits.